-The principle advantage of using Parameters instead of fit variables is that the objective function does not have to be rewritten for a change in what is varied in the fit, or what relationships or constraints are placed on the fit.
-A programmer can write a general model that encapsulates the phenomenon to be optimized, and then allow a user of the model to change what is varied and fixed, what range of values is acceptable for Parameters, and what constraints are placed on the model.
-The ability to easily change whether a Parameter is floated or fixed also allows one to easily test the significance of certain Parameters to the fitting model.
-A second advantage is that Parameters can be used and objective function using them can be given to a number of fitting algorithms without any change.
+The principal advantage of using Parameters instead of simple variables is that the objective function does not have to be rewritten to reflect every change of what is varied in the fit, or what relationships or constraints are placed on the Parameters.
+This means a scientific programmer can write a general model that encapsulates the phenomenon to be optimized, and then allow user of that model to change what is varied and fixed, what range of values is acceptable for Parameters, and what constraints are placed on the model.
+The ease with which the model can be changed also allows one to easily test the significance of certain Parameters in a fitting model.

 A few other optimization routines are also supported, including Nelder-Mead simplex downhill, Powell's method, COBYLA, Sequential Least Squares methods as implemented in scipy.optimize.fmin, and several others from scipy.optimize.
 Some methods, including the L-BFGS (limited memory Broyden-Fletcher-Goldfarb-Shanno) algorithm as implemented in scipy.optimize.l_bfgs_b and the simulated annealing algorithm as implemented in scipy.optimize.anneal are implemented, but appear to not work very well.
 In their native form, some of these methods setting upper or lower bounds on parameters, or adding constraints on fitted variables.
 By using Parameter objects, lmfit allows bounds and constraints for all of these methods, and makes it easy to swap between methods.
 These algorithms generally perform worse for most data fitting problems, but they are available and can be easily tried without changing the objective function or set of Parameters.

 Finally, because this approach of using the covariance matrix to determine uncertainties is sometimes questioned (and sometimes rightly so), lmfit supports methods to do a brute force search of the confidence intervals and correlations for sets of parameters.